GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 `internal_one_state` and `lossy_compression_diagnostic` no longer do.
 Each of the survivors needs an owner's decision on the intended semantics before it can be called a bug.

-**A queried head cannot say it is already the final quantity.** A rule with `[Aggregation.AVG, Transformation.IDENTITY]` over a weightless head computes the exact mean of its groundings, but under `CrossEntropy(with_logits=False)` the queried value comes back squashed - `sigmoid(0.5)` instead of `0.5`.
-Predicate metadata on such a head is silently ignored: `IDENTITY`, `TANH` and `RELU` all leave the value unchanged, while on a *weighted* head the same metadata does take effect.
-The silent no-op is the part most likely to be a defect.
-A model whose output is a mean of probabilities cannot currently be expressed.

 **A hidden selector preserves the forward value but its fact gets no gradient.** Differentiation semantics question.